weirdwater/happietaria-2017/README.md

 To start developing spin up a local Wordpress install.
 Clone this repository to the `wp-content/themes` directory and you're good to go!

 For styling we use SCSS.
-To compile SCSS to CSS you can use [SASS](http://sass-lang.com/)'s commandline tool:
+To compile SCSS to CSS you can use [SASS](http://sass-lang.com/)'s commandline tool.
+Just run the following from the theme's directory:

 ```
-sass scss/happietaria.scss:static/happietaria-2017.css`
+sass scss/happietaria.scss:static/happietaria-2017.css
 ```

 You can also have sass watch the SCSS-directory for changes.
 As soon as it detects a filechange it will recompile the CSS.
-To enable watchmode you only need to add the `-w` flag to your command:
+To start the watcher you simply add the `-w` flag to your command:

 ```
 sass -w scss/happietaria.scss:static/happietaria-2017.css